Agoric/documentation/main/ertp/ERTP-Guide/Amounts.md

 you make an offer for something, which is declined.
 You want to change your offer, represented as an `amount`, to be of a greater `value` by adding to it.

-**Note**: Prior to July 2020, Agoric exposed the `mathHelpers` object type, and users referred to the three kinds of `mathHelpers` and `mathHelpersName`. `mathHelpers` and its methods were no longer used by contract developers, their methods being subsumed by `amountMath` methods.
-References to `mathHelpersName` were changed to `amountMathKind` and the `mathHelpers` methods were deprecated.

 ## Brands

 ![Brand methods](./assets/brand.svg)

-A `brand` object is an `amount` object's kind of digital asset, such as our imaginary quatloos currency or, in a game, a powerful magic sword.
+A `brand` object is an `amount` object's kind of digital asset, such as our imaginary Quatloos currency or, in a game, a powerful magic sword.

 In ERTP, `mint` objects create new asset `payment`